russmckendrick/records/content/albums/anthem-of-the-peaceful-army-12689739/index.md

 styles: ["Arena Rock", "Blues Rock", "Classic Rock"]
 ---

-If you missed Led Zeppelin the first time around and wondered what all the fuss was about, well, you’re in luck: A band of (mostly) brothers from Frankenmuth, Michigan, is here to carry the torch for blues-based howling, loud guitars, and tight pants as mass entertainment.
+If you missed Led Zeppelin the first time around and wondered what all the fuss was about, well, you’re in luck: A band of (mostly) brothers from Frankenmuth, Michigan, is here to carry the torch for blues-based howling, loud guitars and tight pants as mass entertainment.
 “Rock ’n’ roll is a lost ideology,” bassist Sam Kiszka tells Apple Music in the group's <i>Up Next</i> interview.
 “It turned into a niche thing.
 You’ve got to hit the roots again.”
 That’s exactly what the band does on their debut album, which feels of another time.<br />
 Swirling together the techniques and textures of rock and blues greats—The Allman Brothers Band, Cream, B.B.
-King, Neil Young, Jimi Hendrix, and most recognizably Zep, among others—<i>Anthem of the Peaceful Army</i> delivers monstrous riffs (“When the Curtain Falls”), jangly strummers (“The New Day”), and earnest acoustic ballads (“Anthem”).
+King, Neil Young, Jimi Hendrix and most recognisably Zep, among others—<I>Anthem of the Peaceful Army</I> delivers monstrous riffs (“When the Curtain Falls”), jangly strummers (“The New Day”) and earnest acoustic ballads (“Anthem”).
 The end result is a nostalgia rush for those who know the references and a thrilling point of entry for those who may not.
 It helps that frontman Josh Kiszka, born with an engine of a tenor, has perfectly mastered Robert Plant’s shrill yelps and yowls ("Watching Over”) and rock ’n’ roll attitude—which covers everything from wardrobe and stage presence to the album as a stand-alone experience in the streaming era.
 “We’d like people to listen to this all the way through,” Kiszka says.
 “And f**king loud.”